DanielMSchmidt/project-ideas/README.md

 ### Choreography Builder

 Relay / Graphql App, that lets you build you choreography and add notes to the entries.

-### React Native min-height / max-height

-Is listed as Product Pain, may be implemented by measuring after re-render and setting the height accordingly.
-Could be expensive, so choose as seldom as possible (as disclaimer)

 ## Blog Posts